aptos-foundation/AIPs/aips/agg_is_at_least.md

 ---
 aip: X
-title: Introduce aggregator_v2::is_at_least native API
+title: Introduce native API to evaluate aggregator value is greater or equal to given amount
 author: igor-aptos
 discussions-to (*optional): <a url pointing to the official discussion thread>
 Status: Draft